Independent Dogon Researchers Agree About DNA

 "Carl Sagan said in Cosmos that beings from other planets would probably not look anything like us because creatures generally evolve in relation to their own planet's environment.
 Sagan believed that the possibility of finding intelligent life on other planets was probable but the possibility of finding aliens who were like us was not."

 It is difficult for society to accept views like those of Scranton and Dorey because they go against preconceived ideas of the way things are supposed to be.
 Dorey said, "it is very unpleasant to think that humanity could be a failed biological experiment or to think that an ancient African tribe could have advanced scientific knowledge.
-But sometimes whether we like it or not that's just the way it is."
+But that is precisely what the historical evidence indicates."